 5.6.2.1.
 General

+5.6.2.1.1.
+The activated system shall at any time ensure that the vehicle does not cross a lane marking for lateral accelerations below the maximum lateral acceleration specified by the vehicle manufacturer aysmax.

+The system may exceed the specified value aysmax by not more than 0.3m/s², while not exceeding the maximum value specified in the table of 5.6.2.1.3.

 5.6.2.1.2.
 The vehicle shall be equipped with a means for the driver to activate and deactivate the system.
 The deactivation shall be possible at any time.